Tuned Compositional Feature Replays for Efficient Stream Learning: Results

 CRUMB performs well with a range of memory block sizes.
-Decreasing the number of elements in each memory block from 8 to 4 (\textbf{4-dim.~blocks}) results in a modest decrease in performance, 4.7\% and 2.1\% on class-instance and class-iid respectively.
-Increasing the number of elements from 8 to 16 or 32 (\textbf{16-dim.~blocks}, \textbf{32-dim.~blocks}), which arguably makes accurate reconstruction of feature maps more challenging because higher-dimensional vectors must be replaced by discrete choices of memory blocks, had negligible impact on performance (see table~\ref{tab:network_analysis}).
+Decreasing the number of elements in each memory block from 8 to 4 (\textbf{4-dim.~blocks}) results in a modest decrease in performance, 4.0\% and 2.4\% on class-instance and class-i.i.d. respectively.
+Increasing the number of elements from 8 to 16 or 32 (\textbf{16-dim.~blocks}, \textbf{32-dim.~blocks}), which arguably makes accurate reconstruction of feature maps more challenging because higher-dimensional vectors must be replaced by discrete choices of memory blocks, had negligible impact on performance (see Table~\ref{tab:network_analysis}).

-The maximum number of examples stored in CRUMB's replay buffer ($n$) was held constant for the memory block size perturbations above.
-However, increasing the length of the memory blocks from 8 to 16 or 32 means that only half or one-quarter as many blocks respectively are needed to reconstruct each feature map, so only half/one-quarter as many indices need to be stored in the replay buffer per example.
-This allows double/quadruple the number of examples to be stored in the buffer within the same computer memory budget.
-When we allowed the maximum number of examples stored in the replay buffer to change accordingly ($2n$ for \textbf{16-dim.~blocks~adj.}, $4n$ for \textbf{32-dim.~blocks~adj.}), we observed accuracies that exceed those of \textbf{Ours}: \textbf{16-dim.~blocks~adj.} achieves 2.5\% and 1.8\% higher accuracy than \textbf{Ours} on class-instance and class-iid respectively, and \textbf{32-dim.~blocks~adj.} achieves 4.1\% and 1.8\% higher accuracy.
+The maximum number of examples stored in CRUMB's replay buffer ($n_x$) was held constant for the memory block size perturbations above.
+However, increasing the dimension of the memory blocks from 8 to 16 or 32 means that only half or one-quarter as many blocks respectively are needed to reconstruct each feature map, so only half/one-quarter as many indices need to be stored in the replay buffer per image.
+This allows double/quadruple the number of examples to be stored in the replay buffer within the same memory budget.
+When we allowed the maximum number of examples stored in the buffer to change accordingly ($2n_x$ for \textbf{16-dim.~blocks~adj.}, $4n_x$ for \textbf{32-dim.~blocks~adj.}), we observed accuracy improvements: \textbf{16-dim.~blocks~adj.} achieves 1.5\% and 2.4\% higher accuracy than \textbf{Ours} ($n_x$ with 8-dimensional blocks) on class-instance and class-i.i.d. respectively, and \textbf{32-dim.~blocks~adj.} achieves 2.1\% and 1.7\% higher accuracy.
 During hyperparameter tuning for our main results, we observed that 16-dimensional memory blocks maximized testing accuracy.